-From September 2015, Luckley House School began the transition to becoming a coeducational school; admitting boys into Years 7 and 12.
-From 2017, we will also admit boys into Year 9.
+In September 2015, Luckley House School began the transition to becoming a coeducational school; admitting boys into Years 7 and 12.
+From 2017, we also admitted boys into Year 9.

 Our aim has always been to enable our pupils to thrive in a secure and encouraging environment, equipping each one to be resourceful and resilient and ready to take on life’s many challenges and opportunities in a changing world.
 This will continue to be our aim and focus for boys and girls at Luckley; the move to coeducation will enable them to be fully prepared for today’s universities and beyond.
 We firmly believe that the move to coeducation will meet the School’s and families’ needs in the years ahead whilst preserving our much valued ethos, heritage and values within a thriving coeducational community.

 The uniqueness of our school lies in the combination of ethos and size.
 Our focus on the individual brings an education that affirms talent and develops potential.
 Remaining small in a competitive market is challenging and prompts us to assess our position regularly.
 We listen to current parents, prospective parents and Heads of feeder schools, so that we understand what is good and valued about our school.

 From this information we are able to make plans for the future, building on the best, always improving and looking for new opportunities.
 In all this we are focused on the provision of the best possible education for the pupils in our care.